 ‘I’ll miss Madagascar.
 I’ll miss it because it was different and it filled me with mixed emotions and kept me off balance.
 I will miss it because of its people and the people I met and befriended along the way.
 I will miss it and I’m not sure I could ever do it again.
 It was definitely time for me to move on.
 I need a new world, a change of air and land and sea.’
 I wrote in my travel journal at the time.

-Of course, we fool ourselves into thinking that the choice is that much simpler for traveller for he has little to lose; that the stakes are so much higher in real life.
-But shouldn’t those same higher stakes mean that we cannot afford to remain in one place or with the same people, if they no longer makes us happy?
+Of course, we fool ourselves into thinking that the choice is that much simpler for a traveller because he has little to lose; that the stakes are so much higher in real life.
+But shouldn’t those same higher stakes mean that we cannot afford to remain in one place or with the same eople, if they no longer makes us happy?

 Madahoohar was that lesson for me.
 For a while, it was home and one of the best homes I’d ever had.
 But after two months, I was getting tired of it.
 The food was becoming tasteless, the daily jobs heavy with too much familiarity.
 I loved it there, but I knew I had to move on.
 I didn’t want time and repetition to turn something extraordinary into the ordinary.